New training program

 Session 1

-What an LLM is and what it is not
+What an LLM is and what real capabilities it has

 Session 2